 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 It’s important to talk with your doctor about the possibility of the cancer returning.
-This is particularly important after treatment for ovarian cancer, as many women experience at least one recurrence.
+This is particularly important after treatment for ovarian, fallopian tube and peritoneal cancer, as many women experience at least one recurrence.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
+When this occurs, a new cycle of testing will begin to discover as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above such as surgery and chemotherapy but they may be used in a different combination or given at a different pace.
-In addition, radiation therapy may be used in some situations.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Often the treatment plan will include the treatments described above such as surgery and chemotherapy.
+However, they may be used in a different combination or given at a different pace.
+Radiation therapy may be used in some situations.
+Your doctor may suggest clinical trials that are studying new ways to treat your type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects

-The symptoms of recurrent ovarian cancer are similar to those experienced when the disease was first diagnosed.
+The symptoms of recurrent ovarian, fallopian tube, and peritoneal cancer are similar to those experienced when the disease was first diagnosed.
 The four most common symptoms are bloating; pelvic or abdominal pain; difficulty eating or feeling full quickly; and urinary symptoms (urgency or frequency).
-However, other symptoms may include persistent indigestion, gas, nausea, diarrhea, or constipation; unexplained weight loss or gain, especially in the abdominal area; abnormal bleeding from the vagina; pain during intercourse; fatigue; and lower back pain.
+However, other symptoms may include persistent indigestion, gas, nausea, diarrhea, or constipation; unexplained weight loss or gain, especially in the abdominal area; abnormal bleeding from the vagina; pain during sexual intercourse; fatigue; and lower back pain.

-In addition to monitoring symptoms, doctors can also watch for ovarian cancer recurrence by measuring the level of CA-125 in the blood.
-As outlined in Diagnosis, CA-125 is a cancer antigen, or a substance that is found in higher levels on the surface of ovarian cancer cells.
-In most (95%) women, a rise in CA-125 indicates a recurrence.
+In addition to monitoring symptoms, doctors may be able to diagnose a recurrence by measuring the level of CA-125 in the blood in women whose levels were elevated prior to treatment.
+As outlined in Diagnosis, CA-125 is a cancer antigen, or a substance that is found in higher levels in women with ovarian, fallopian tube, and peritoneal cancer.
+In 95% of women, a rise in CA-125 indicates a recurrence.
 However, sometimes a recurrence can happen without an elevation of this marker depending on the tumor type.